skunnath2020/Web-scraping-challenge/README.md

 ### JPL Mars Space Images - Featured Image

-* Visit the url for JPL Featured Space Image [here](https://data-class-jpl-space.s3.amazonaws.com/JPL_Space/index.html).
+* Visited the url for JPL Featured Space Image [here](https://data-class-jpl-space.s3.amazonaws.com/JPL_Space/index.html).

-* Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.
+* Made sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.
+* Saved a complete url string for this image.

 ```python
 # Example: